Fastest journey7hr 38m

 If you arrive at Gare du Nord from London, bear in mind that you can buy Paris Métro tickets at the Eurostar terminal at St. Pancras and on board the Eurostar train.
 Similarly, passengers arriving at the Gare du Nord on Thalys trains from Germany, Belgium and the Netherlands can buy Métro tickets on the train (at the Thalys Bar).
 Although universally referred to as Métro tickets, they are in fact valid on RER trains too.

 Paris to Toulouse

-Between four and six high-speed TGVs leave Paris Montparnasse each day for Toulouse.
-All services run to Matabiau station in the heart of Toulouse.
-The journey starts with an impressive high-speed dash, with most trains covering the first 218 in less than an hour.
-Thereafter the pace slows, as the train follows traditional railway lines south through the Poitou-Charentes region towards Bordeaux.
+Five or six high-speed TGVs leave Paris Montparnasse each day for Toulouse.
+The exact number varies by day of the week.
+These trains all run to Matabiau station in the heart of Toulouse.
+The journey starts with an impressive high-speed dash as the train speeds south-west from Paris.
+After crossing the River Loire, the train follows a new high-speed line, just opened in July 2017, south through the Poitou-Charentes region to Bordeaux.

 The best of the scenery is in the final two hours, as the train follows the Garonne Valley upstream from Bordeaux to Toulouse.
-TGV trains make just three intermediate stops on the 827-kilometres journey from Paris to Toulouse, taking 5 hrs 30 mins for the run.
+TGV trains make just two or three intermediate stops on the 827-kilometres journey from Paris to Toulouse, taking about 4 hrs 20 mins for the run.

 Other journeys to Toulouse View all journeys to Toulouse